github/licensed/README.md

 Licensed is **not** a complete open source license compliance solution.
 Please understand the important [disclaimer](#disclaimer) below to make appropriate use of Licensed.

+Help is available in the `#licensed-support` Slack channel.

 ## Current Status

 ![Build status](https://github.com/github/licensed/workflows/Test/badge.svg)